Syed-Abdul-Mateen/endpoint-ransomware-analysis-engine/README.md

 ---

-### 4. Install Required Python Packages
+### 4. Install Dependencies

 pip install -r requirements.txt

 ---

-### 5. Create or Check the activity_log.json File
+### 5. Create or Verify `activity_log.json`

-Make sure the activity_log.json file exists in the project root and is initialized as an empty list:
+Ensure there's a file named `activity_log.json` in the root folder.
+If not, create it manually with the following content:

 []

-If it doesn’t exist, create a file with the above content manually.

 ---

-### 6. Run the Program
+### 6. Start the Monitoring Engine

-Use this command:
+Run the main script:

 python main.py

 You should see output like:

 === Endpoint Ransomware Behavior Analysis Engine ===
-[+] Watching directory: D:\Projects\Endpoint Ransomware Behavior Analysis Engine\sample_watch_dir
+[+] Watching directory: sample_watch_dir
-[+] Monitoring directory: D:\Projects\Endpoint Ransomware Behavior Analysis Engine\sample_watch_dir
+[+] Monitoring started...

-Now the program is actively monitoring the folder.

 ---

 ### 7. Test It

-Do one of the following inside the sample_watch_dir:
+Inside `sample_watch_dir`, try these actions:

-- Edit and save any existing file (modifies content)
+- Edit and save a file → should trigger content modification alert
-- Rename any file to something like `file.locked` or `file.enc`
+- Rename a file to something like `file.locked` or `file.enc` → should trigger suspicious extension alert

-These actions will trigger alerts that appear in the console and also get saved into the log file.
+Alerts will show up in the console and get logged in `activity_log.json`

 ---

-### 8. View Logs
+##  View Logs

-All suspicious activities are saved to:
+All suspicious activities are saved in JSON format in:

 activity_log.json

-You can open this file using any text editor or in VS Code to see a history of alerts.
+Open with any text editor or in VS Code for review.

 ---

+##  Running Tests

+You can run test cases from the `tests/` folder like this:

+python -m unittest discover -s tests

+---

 ##  Real-World Use Cases

-- Demonstrating how ransomware changes files
+- Simulate ransomware behavior for demos
-- Building educational tools for cybersecurity awareness
+- Use as an educational tool for cybersecurity awareness
-- Testing ransomware detection methods in security labs
+- Build detection use cases in security labs
-- Logging suspicious activity for security teams
+- Collect log data for ML or research

 ---

-##  Disclaimer
+## ⚠ Disclaimer

-This project is designed for **educational purposes only**.
+This project is intended **for educational and research purposes only**.
-It does **not offer real-time ransomware protection** and should not be used as a replacement for antivirus or endpoint detection systems.
+It does **not offer real-time ransomware protection**, and should not be used as a replacement for antivirus or EDR solutions.

 ---

 ##  License

-This project is open-source and available for learning and modification under the **MIT License**.
+This project is open-source and licensed under the **MIT License**.
+You're free to use, learn, and modify as needed.